-The American Academy of Dermatology invites current members of the Academy to participate as volunteer mentors in the Academic Dermatology Leadership Program (ADLP).
+The AAD invites current members to participate as volunteer mentors in the Academic Dermatology Leadership Program (ADLP).

 The ADLP is a year-long program available to early-career (within eight years of completion of residency training) academic dermatologists who have expressed a strong commitment to the field and are recognized as emerging leaders in academic dermatology.